Neeraj-mvrk/biz2Credit/README.md

 3.This module read a customer records in a text file (customers.txt) and convert that data to JSON format for further process.

 4.Knn-sphere library is used to get the (lat,long) points which are within the range of 100km of Dublin

+5.EJS is used to render the customer data in to HTML.